lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 This stage has the following steps:

 1. Create a set of external tables for the data.
-An external table is a table that points to data stored outside of the warehouse -- in this case, the flat files in blob storage.
+An external table is a table that points to data stored outside of the warehouse &mdash; in this case, the flat files in blob storage.
 This step does not move any data into the warehouse.
 2. Create staging tables, and use an INSERT INTO SELECT query to load the data from the external tables into the staging tables.
 This step copies the data into the warehouse.
 3. Transform the data and move it into production tables.
 In this step, the data is transformed into a star schema with dimension tables and fact tables, suitable for semantic modeling.

 The external tables and staging tables are temporary tables.
 You can delete them after the production tables are created.
 For more information, see [Load data with PolyBase in SQL Data Warehouse](/azure/sql-data-warehouse/sql-data-warehouse-get-started-load-with-polybase).

-The following queries show how to create an external table, create the corresponding staging table, and load the data into the staging table.
+The following queries show how to create an external table and the corresponding staging table, and load the data into the staging table.

 ```sql
 CREATE EXTERNAL TABLE [ext].[Application_PaymentMethods]